 The Ins and Outs of Marijuana DWIs

 When it comes to serious marijuana crimes, most people might not even think to include driving under the influence of marijuana on the list.
-However, marijuana DWIs in Austin and throughout Texas are treated the same as any other type of DWI.
+However, the State treats marijuana DWIs in Austin and throughout Texas the same as any other type of DWI.
 They can seriously compromise your freedom and your rights, costing you money, time, and dignity.
-Worse still, unlike alcohol DWIs, you can be charged with a marijuana DWI/DUI even if you weren’t high at the time you were operating your vehicle.
-If you were involved in an auto accident and THC is detected in your blood or urine, you can be charged with a DWI.
+Worse still, unlike alcohol DWIs, you can be charged with a marijuana DWI/DUI even if you were not high at the time you were operating your vehicle.
+If you were involved in an auto accident and a lab test detects THC in your blood or urine, the State can charge you with a DWI.

-This is why it is so important to secure the representation of a skilled, experienced DWI attorney.
-Jason Trumpler has the resources, wherewithal, tenacity, and history of success to represent you if you have been charged with a marijuana DWI.
+The overcharging of marijuana DWIs is one reason why it is so essential to secure the representation of a skilled, experienced DWI attorney.
+Jason Trumpler has the resources, training, tenacity, and history of success to represent you if the State has charged you with a marijuana DWI.
 He can help you reach the best possible outcome in your case, and possibly even have your charges dismissed altogether.

 Don't delay.
 Time is of the essence when it comes to preserving your precious freedom.
 Arrange for an evaluation of your marijuana DWI case today.